 Affording the Academy

-A financial aid is a direct aid grant that does not need to be repaid.
+Financial aid is made in the form of a direct aid grant that does not need to be repaid.
 The Academy uses an outside evaluator to determine a family’s need for aid, the School and Student Service (SSS), which is sponsored by the National Association of Independent Schools (NAIS).
 After considering many factors such as income, net worth, family size, and the number of children in tuition-paying institutions, SSS estimates parental contribution toward tuition at The Academy.
 The Academy’s financial aid committee reviews this information and federal tax return(s) before meeting a portion of the demonstrated need for financial aid.
 When applying for financial aid using the NAIS/SSS platform, please note that The Academy’s SSS code number is 1033.